richardatval/www.greatproject.org.uk/who-we-are.md

 The service is run by a range of statutory, not for profit and private companies.
 This partnership approach means that we can offer a holistic, person-centred service which is tailored to each families unique needs.

 The Great Project is delivered by Voluntary Action LeicesterShire and funded by Big Lottery Fund and the European Social Fund.

-### Our partners

-The Great Project is a partnership initiative.
-Our partners ensure that we can offer a range of services to meet the needs of local families.
-We’re proud to work with the following inspiring local groups.

-{% include partners.html %}